ckb-js/lumos-doc/docs/preparation/hellolumos.md

    When the transaction is committed, the new balance appears in the result.

-   For more information about getting balance by a lock script, see [Get the Balance of an Account](../guides/querycapacity#get-the-balance-of-an-account).
+   For more information about getting balance by a lock script, see <Link to={useBaseUrl('/docs/guides/querycapacity#get-the-balance-of-an-account')}>Get the Balance of an Account</Link>.

    ```javascript {1}
    > await querycells.getBalancebyLock(script2);